- Autosomal dominant vascular disorder

 - Manage complications of portal hypertension

-- Tranexamic acid for recurrent bleeding
+- Management of localized bleeding- Tranexamic acid for recurrent bleeding

 - Chemical cautery (silver nitrate sticks)